 The work of supporting and developing the IGS components is carried out by Working Groups that may be tasked with the execution of various Pilot Projects.
 Working Groups focus on selected topics related to the IGS components according to goals and schedules specified in the working group's charter.

-Pilot Projects aim to develop particular IGS product(s) or service(s) that rely on the IGS infrastructure.
+Pilot Projects aim to develop particular IGS products or services that rely on the IGS infrastructure.

-At present, the current IGS Working Groups are:
+At present, the IGS Working Groups are:

+- Antenna Working Group

+- Bias and Calibration Working Group

+- Clock Products Working Group

+- Data Center Working Group

+- GNSS Working Group

 - Ionosphere Working Group

+- Low Earth Orbiter Working Group

+- Reference Frame Working Group

 - Troposphere Working Group

-- IGS Reference Frame Working Group

-- Low Earth Orbiter (LEO) Working Group

-- GNSS Working Group

-- Data Center Working Group

-- Clock Products Working Group

-- Bias and Calibration Working Group

-- Antenna Working Group